hyosung11/Launch-School/Courses/journal.md

 05:56 Ready for study session with Alex.

 09:03 I think I'm back to using the Productivity Planner today.
 I need to poo and then make my plan for today and this week.
 I see that Shikha Thakkar viewed my profile on LinkedIn.

+11:34 Feeling anxious about the GitHub interview.
+When will it be scheduled.
+I have the interview prep session with Sebass tomorrow.

+11:47 Take a break.
+For some reason, Mac OS didn't update.